Sochaux: Second World War

-After the fall of France, the Peugeot factory was converted to produce tanks for Germany, and later, parts for the V1 doodlebugs.
+After the fall of France, the Peugeot factory was converted to produce tanks for Germany, and later, parts for the V1 buzz bomb.

-On 15/16 July 1943, the R.A.F. sent 165 Halifax bombers to attack the Peugeot motor factory; five were lost.
+"On 15/16 July 1943, the R.A.F. sent 165 Halifax bombers to attack the Peugeot motor factory; five were lost.
 750 tons of high explosive were dropped.
 The outcome of this raid illustrated again the difficulties of hitting relatively small targets in the occupied countries and the danger to surrounding civilians.
 The night was clear, the target was only lightly defended and the attack altitude was 6,000 to 10,000 ft, but the centre of the group of markers dropped by the Pathfinder crews of 35 Squadron was 700 yards beyond the factory.
-The factory was classed as 5 per cent damaged; the production was normal immediately after the raid.
+The factory was classed as 5 per cent damaged; the production was normal immediately after the raid."
 125 residents were killed and 260 were seriously injured.
 Over 100 houses were destroyed, and 400 more were badly damaged.
 When this news reached London, the R.A.F. prepared to send another raid.

 However, a British S.O.E. agent, Harry Ree, telephoned the owner, Rodolphe Peugeot, and explained that sabotage would be far more effective, and would leave the structures undamaged.